Old Sarum Airfield: 1918 to 1939

-At the end of World War I, Old Sarum was one of the few airfields which were not closed as part of the post war run-down.
+At the end of the First World War, Old Sarum was one of the few airfields which were not closed as part of the post war run-down.
 In 1920, 11 Training Squadron was disbanded and preparations were made to turn the station into the permanent home of the School of Army Co-operation.
-The School was transferred to Old Sarum from Stonehenge in January 1921 and for many years ran mixed courses for Army and Air Force personnel.
+The School was transferred to Old Sarum from Stonehenge Aerodrome in January 1921 and for many years ran mixed courses for Army and Air Force personnel.
 Its prime task was the development of efficient air/ground communication under operational conditions, principally between Army officers, including those of the newly formed armoured forces, and the pilots and observers of the RAF Army Cooperation Squadrons.

 A 'Special Duty Flight' was formed here in about 1926 to work with the Experimental Gas School at Porton Down, not far away.
 This used a handful of aircraft including a Bristol Fighter, a Dart and a Horsley, and was transferred to Netheravon in 1928.
 In April 1924, 16 Squadron was re-formed at Old Sarum for cooperation with Army units in Southern Command.
-Initially equipped with Bristol Fighters, it subsequently received the Armstrong Whitworth Atlas, in January 1931, and Audaxes in December 1933.
+Initially equipped with Bristol F.2 Fighters, it subsequently received the Armstrong Whitworth Atlas, in January 1931, and Hawker Audaxes in December 1933.
 With these types it took part in exercises all over southern England.
 In June 1938 it became the first unit to equip with the Westland Lysander.

 The mid-1930s saw the beginning of the RAF expansion scheme, where many First World War airfield sites were inspected to see if they would be suitable for the new permanent stations which were planned due to the increased threat to Britain from Nazi Germany.
 Old Sarum Airfield was identified as suitable for becoming a permanent station, and the period between 1934 and 1937 saw the construction of new domestic, administrative and technical buildings.
 This increased the area of the airfield occupied by station buildings from 7.5 ha to roughly 22 ha.
 The flying field remained the same size.

 Three other operational squadrons were based at the airfield for varying periods between 1935 and 1939.
 First of these was another army cooperation unit, 13 Squadron, whose Audaxes were based here from May 1935.
 Next came the Hawker Hinds of a new light bomber squadron – 107 – which stayed here until 1937.
 The third unit, 59 Squadron, was formed here in June 1937 and was a new army cooperation unit, intended to carry out night reconnaissance using Hawker Hector aircraft.
 Subsequently, it was decided to replace these with higher-performance Bristol Blenheims and in May 1939 the squadron transferred to Andover to make the transition.